-Public health Business need One Public Service Safeguarding the health of both the public in their interaction with the public service, and employees, is central to how we organise work.
-Public service employers and employees must comply with measures for safeguarding public health and safety of the workplace, including related legislation and Government advice.
-We must deliver the services that the public need and expect in a changing delivery environment.
-Openness, transparency and consistency will underpin service delivery and decision-making.
-The employer determines the criteria for return to the workplace according to business needs.
-Throughout the COVID- 19 pandemic we have operated as a unified, One Public Service and accordingly these FAQs are developed in order to ensure transparency of decision making and agree on the overriding principles which apply, while recognising individual needs of certain sectors.
+how we organise work.transparency and consistency willare developed in order to ensure transparencyPublic serviceconsistency willto ensure transparencyemployers andunderpin serviceof decision making and agree on the overridingemployees must complydelivery and decision- making.
+The employer determines the criteria for return to theprinciples which apply, while recognising individual needs of Public health Business need One Public Service related legislation and business needs.
+Safeguarding the health of both the public in their interaction with the public service, and employees, is central to how we organise work.
+Public service employers and employees must comply with measures for safeguarding public health and safety of the workplace, including related legislation and We must deliver the services that the public need and expect in a changing delivery environment.
+Openness, transparency and consistency will underpin service delivery and decision- making.
+The employer determines the criteria for return to the workplace according to Throughout the COVID- 19 pandemic we have operated as a unified, One Public Service and accordingly these FAQs are developed in order to ensure transparency of decision making and agree on the overriding principles which apply, while recognising